In this section

 |

 String of an SQL query (SELECT) to the database.
-Like with AD and LDAP sources, the following automatically permitted markers can be used in the query:
+Like with AD and LDAP sources, the following automatically resolved markers can be used in the query:

 •$u, $U are replaced with user—the user name sent by a client component;